The ultimate Kakadu accommodation guide

-No matter what your taste or budget is, Kakadu National Park has an overwhelming array of accommodation options to suit every type of traveller and holiday experience.
-But the best place to start is by deciding what type of accommodation you are looking for.
 Looking for wild-bush luxury accommodation or a romantic escape?
-Wanting a holiday with the family?
+Seeking a holiday with the family?
 Needing to get away from it all on a solo or group adventure?
 Want a budget-conscious yet enjoyable escape?

 Outback luxury lodges are exclusive by virtue of their remoteness, their special location and intimate size.
-Let all your worries wash away as you indulge in a secluded and intimate escape at Bamurru Plains or Wildman Wilderness Lodge.
+Let all your worries wash away in a secluded and intimate escape at Bamurru Plains or Wildman Wilderness Lodge.

 From the evocative safari bungalows to the divine beds overlooking the wetlands, you’ll adore every inch of this private paradise.
-Here, time moves slowly, and there’s absolutely nothing to distract you from enjoying the moment as a couple or reconnecting with yourself.
+Time moves slowly here, and there’s nothing to distract you from enjoying the moment as a couple or reconnecting with yourself.
 What could be more perfect?

-It is the soft touches that surprise in this remote bush location and the understated luxury is very much in tune with the environment.
+It’s the soft touches that surprise in this remote bush location, and the understated luxury is very much in tune with the environment.

 Amidst the lush wilderness of Australia’s breathtaking Top End, Wildman Wilderness Lodge offers an extraordinary wetlands safari experience.
 Situated in the Mary River Wetlands area half way between Darwin and Kakadu National Park, Wildman is a small-scale, high quality safari lodge featuring a variety of boutique and environmentally sensitive touring options, including tours of Kakadu National Park and cruising on the Mary River.

-We have created a collection of the best quality budget accommodation options for you to enjoy that won’t break the bank.
-Whether you’re holidaying with the family, needing a get away with friends or a solo adventurer, our short list comes with all the trimmings to make for an unforgettable stay.
+Below we’ve listed the best quality budget accommodation options that won’t break the bank.
+Whether you’re holidaying with the family, needing a getaway with friends or a solo adventurer, these picks will make for an unforgettable stay.

 Marvel at the wildlife roaming the spacious and lush grounds from the comfort of this tropical property right in the heart of Kakadu National Park.
-Aurora Kakadu hotel is the perfect place to unwind and relax while enjoying the many attractions offered by the famous World Heritage-listed Kakadu National Park.
-Aurora Kakadu hotel is set in attractive, spacious and lush tropical surroundings offering a range of accommodation options from hotel rooms and cabins to shady, grassed camping sites.
+Aurora Kakadu hotel is the perfect place to unwind and relax while enjoying the many attractions in the World Heritage-listed park.
+Aurora Kakadu hotel is set in attractive, spacious and lush tropical surroundings offering a range of accommodation options, from hotel rooms and cabins to shady, grassed camping sites.

 Set in tranquil tropical surrounds, Kakadu Lodge is an ideal place to experience all that Kakadu National Park has to offer.
-The fully landscaped gardens provide shady grassed camping areas and comfortable accommodation in self-contained cabins.
-Recharge for the next day’s wild adventures with a dip in the pool and a sleep in the comfortable self-contained cabins, caravan and campsites.
+The fully-landscaped gardens provide shady grassed camping areas and comfortable accommodation in self-contained cabins.
+Recharge for the next day’s wild adventures with a dip in the pool and a sleep in the comfortable cabins, caravan and campsites.

-Immerse yourself in unforgettable Kakadu National Park from the park’s tranquil tropical gardens and architecturally designed self-contained cottages.
+Immerse yourself in unforgettable Kakadu from the tranquil tropical gardens and architecturally designed self-contained cottages.

-Located in the World Heritage-listed Kakadu National Park, Lakeview Park Kakadu offers unique, architecturally designed self-contained accommodation set in tranquil tropical surroundings.
-The park is central to most of Kakadu National Park’s iconic attractions and is within walking distance of the Jabiru Town Plaza.
-Choose from cabin accommodation, bush bungalows or caravan and camping site.
+Lakeview Park Kakadu offers unique, architecturally designed self-contained accommodation set in tropical surroundings.
+The park is central to most of Kakadu’s iconic attractions and is within walking distance of the Jabiru Town Plaza.
+Choose from cabin accommodation, bush bungalows or caravan and camping sites.

 Step inside the belly of Kakadu’s most famous inhabitant: the crocodile, spending days roaming the north of Kakadu and nights in the pool and gardens.

-Indigenous owned Kakadu Crocodile Hotel is deluxe accommodation located in Jabiru, ideally located for visitors to explore the north of Kakadu, including Ubirr, Cahills Crossing and Magella Creek.
-See indigenous art including paintings and didgeridoo in the hotel art gallery and on the lobby and interior walls.
+Indigenous-owned Mercure Kakadu Crocodile Hotel is deluxe accommodation in Jabiru.
+It’s ideally located for visitors to explore the north of Kakadu, including Ubirr, Cahills Crossing and Magella Creek.
+See Aboriginal art including paintings and didgeridoos in the hotel art gallery and on the lobby and interior walls.